-Full-time employees have an FTE of 1 and do not share the cost of coverage (it is 100% plan sponsor-paid).
+Full-time employees have an FTE of 1 and have a cost sharing of 5% of the costs of benefits.

 Part-time employees have an FTE of less than 1, and the calculation of cost share is based on the percentage of hours worked.